Victorian

 ![]() |

-preserved condition and can be found on the roadway under the Sydney harbour bridge in
+can be found on the roadway under the Sydney harbour

 The irony of its location is that although here is a toilet facility provided for male relief the notice on the adjacent lampost says NO STOPPING. |